siverv/password-generator-generator/README.md

 # Password Generator Generator

-> :warning: **This is a work in progress**: do not trust the calculated entropy as-is!

 This is a script and a small web-app to generate password generators using finite state machines (or shifts of finite type) with potentially non-uniform probability of different emissions and support for non-character emissions.

 The app produces four kinds of password generators: